 Courses at the 1st semester:

-Tools and approaches to sustainable cities (5 ECTS)
+Tools and approaches to sustainable development (5 ECTS)

 The aim of the course is to inspire the students to use different tools and approaches to analyse and understand the challenges and opportunities that face the cities, as well as to be able to break the paths of the past, by introducing new technologies and new ways of organising and developing sustainable cities.
 The course focuses on a variety of tools and approaches from resources, transport and energy to behavior, participation and planning.
 The teaching will mainly include lectures and workshops, where the students will use the tools in practice.
 The course is focused on providing you with specific tools to further sustainable development in the cities, and the ability to critically reflect on these.
 The course enables the students to navigate between different types of tools (sector specific/cross-sector/project focus/policy focus).
 Topics may include: Lifecycle assessment, carbon and environmental foot printing, corporate social responsibility and input-output analysis.